Questions about Photosynthesis

 (b) Stroma of the chloroplast outside the lamellae

-(c) Space between the two membrane of chloroplast
+(c) Space between the two membranes of the chloroplast

 (d) Thylakoid membrane of grana